Quicken Rental Property Manager Review

 Quicken Rental Property Manager is capable of handling 100 properties and 100 units per property, but these are its maximum limits.
 You may run into difficulty using Quicken Property Manager if you have rental activities of that size and scope.
 The complexity of managing that many properties will probably require more sophisticated software to be effective.
 In these cases, the financial and tax reporting features that Quicken Rental Property Manager offers will probably not be enough for you to work efficiently.

-It's powerful enough to manage your work if you have fewer properties, however.
+But it is powerful enough to manage your work if you have fewer properties.

 Not the Solution for Professional Property Managers

 Quicken Rental Property Manager has limited accounting capabilities.
 You can keep financial records on a cash basis, not an accrual basis.
-If you have more sophisticated accounting needs, you'll find that Quicken Rental Property Manager doesn't have the ability to perform some of the tasks you require.
+So, you can track when the money exchanges hands, not when expenses are billed or when revenue is earned.
+If you have more sophisticated accounting needs, you'll find Quicken Rental Property Manager doesn't have the ability to perform some of the tasks you require.